Studies

 5. If a position is adopted, firm action can then be taken on the particular issue addressed by the position.
 Without a position, action can not be taken on that issue.

-Read the national Guidelines for LWVUS Studies.
+Read the national Guidelines for LWV Studies.